Athens National Garden

 History of the Athens National Garden

-• In the 1960s, the garden was renamed the National Garden and was opened to the public as a recreational park.
+• When the Greek monarchy was abolished in 1927, the garden was renamed as the National Garden and completely opened to the public.

 What will you see at Athens National Garden?